Skip to Content

 Row 2: Ch 3 (counts as first dc), sk next dc, *(1 fpdc in next dc, V-st in next ch-1 space, 1 fpdc in next dc, sk next 2 dc), repeat from * until just 1 dc and beginning ch-3 is left, sk next dc, 1 dc on top of beg ch-2, turn.———7 (8)shell repeats+ 2 dc

-Keep repeating Row 2 until your scarf is 60 (68) inches long, do not fasten off.
+Keep repeating Row 2 until your scarf is approximately 59 (67) inches long and you are on the RS or marked side of the scarf but do not fasten off.

 The edges of the scarf will widen out due to the nature of the shell pattern.
-The last row with decreases will help fix that.
-Feel free to go down a hook size if needed.
+The next row with decreases will help fix that.

 Last Row